 The Group Compliance Officer, who is responsible for continuous optimisation of Group-wide compliance processes, is attached directly to the Bank's senior management and reports to them.
+As at 31 December 2018, Compliance Wiesbaden, which deals with topics relating to anti-corruption and bribery matters, among other things, had 9.6 full-time equivalents (FTEs), while Aareon had 2.0 FTEs.

-The compliance management system is aligned with Aareal Bank Group's risk position, meets all legal requirements and is based on the corporate governance principles recommended in the German Corporate Governance Code (GCGC), among other things.
+The compliance management system, which is aligned with Aareal Bank Group's risk position, takes all legal requirements into account and is based on the corporate governance principles recommended in the German Corporate Governance Code (GCGC), among other things.
 It comprises a Group-wide Code of Conduct, which defines binding rules for all employees on how to act in a lawful and ethical manner towards clients, business partners and colleagues.